MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## View selector

-The view selector at the top of the page shows all the views for the table.
-These are the views that you have access to.
-By default, the list of views is grouped by **My Views** which are your personal views that you can create.
+The view selector contains all the views for the table which you have access to.
+By default, the list of views is grouped by **My Views** which are your personal views, created by you.
 The **System Views** are the views created by your administrator.
-Each view type is ordered alphabetically by the name of the view.
+Each view type is ordered alphabetically.

    > [!div class="mx-imgBorder"]
    > ![View selector showing the different views.](media/view-selector.png "View selector")